Július Gombala

 Július Gombala (born 9 January 1993) is a Slovak footballer who plays as a right back or a defensive midfielder for ŠK Igram.

 Career

-Club career
+Gombala played youth football for Birmingham City.

 Gombala made his professional Fortuna Liga's debut for FK Senica on 28 November 2014 against FC Spartak Trnava.

 After a spell in Austria at SC Frauenkirchen, he returned to Slovakia in March 2020 and joined OZ TJ Družstevník Pavlice.
 In the summer 2021, he moved to ŠK Igram.